 Net income: SGD 31.36 million (2020)

 One of the largest commercial banks in India, State Bank of India (SBI) operates several offices and branches across the world.
 SBI Singapore is a Qualifying Full Bank (QFB) and offers a wide range of services to both individual and corporate customers.

 They include retail banking services, savings and deposit accounts maintained in various currencies, mortgage loan services, insurance services, and asset management.
 The bank oversees five branches, 25 SBI ATMs, and over 200 ATMs via the shared island-wide ATM5 network.

 Barclays is a British multinational financial institution with operations in 40 countries.
 Barclays Singapore office, its biggest in Asia, serves as the regional hub for all its Asian private banking business.

-Bank of China is one of the five large state-run commercial banks in China and one of the top banks in Singapore.
-It was founded in 1912 and is the fifth largest bank in the world in terms of market capitalization.
-Bank of China set up its first branch in Singapore in 1936.
-At present, Bank of China holds a Qualifying Full Bank (QFB) license.
+The Bank of China is one of the largest state-run commercial banks in China and one of the top banks in Singapore.
+It was founded in 1912 and is the fifth-largest bank in the world in terms of market capitalization.
+The Bank of China set up its first branch in Singapore in 1936.
+At present, it holds a Qualifying Full Bank (QFB) license.

 The bank offers a wide range of financial products and services, such as local and foreign currency deposits, remittance, personal loans, wealth management services, charge cards, unit trust and insurance products, forex trading, securities investment and management, trade financing, corporate lending, structured finance, investment advisory services, custodial services, investment banking, asset management, and RMB services.